mappls-api/mappls-web-maps-js/README.md

 ![Mappls APIs](https://about.mappls.com/images/mappls-b-logo.svg)
-# MapmyIndia Interactive Vector Maps JS SDK for Web !
+# Mappls Web Maps JS

 Explore the largest directory of APIs & SDKs for maps, routes and search.